 Magazine

-The director of the National Crafts Museum in Kanazawa said Ishikawa Prefecture in the Hokuriku region has a rich culture and handicraft techniques unparalleled in other places in Japan.
+The director of the National Crafts Museum in Kanazawa noted that Ishikawa Prefecture, in the Hokuriku region, boasts a rich culture and handicraft techniques that are unmatched elsewhere in Japan.

-This guide should be a reference for international people working or interested in handicrafts.
+This guide serves as a valuable resource for international individuals working in or interested in handicrafts.

-I hope these casual reading materials will be helpful for locals and international travelers concerned about craft arts.
+I hope these casual reading materials will be beneficial for both locals and international travelers interested in the world of craft arts.

 Masayoshi Sakamoto